Narnian12/r-stacked-dot-plot-data-generator/README.md

 All of the code here requires that your data goes through the MiSeq SOP pipeline (https://www.mothur.org/wiki/MiSeq_SOP).

+Previous steps in getting here, along with guidelines on how to analyze data after MiSeq SOP can be found here (https://narnian12.gitbooks.io/r-analysis-of-miseq-sop-processed-data/content/).

 # Generating Stacked Dot Plots for Organs by Day

 ## SDPDataGen() Function